We hope the following information will help you understand your orthodontic insurance benefits.

 - Social Security or ID number, birth date, address, phone numbers, and employer

 Provided with the above information, we will be happy to verify your insurance benefits with your insurance company.
-Dr. Phillips accepts assignment of benefits for all insurance companies.
+Dr. Phillips and Dr. Weber accept assignment of benefits for all insurance companies.

 - Benefits from your insurance plan will come directly to our office and will be applied to your separate insurance account